 - Maintain a Washington State driver’s license and a satisfactory driving record.

 Before being assigned to a station, we train firefighter recruits to the standards of Firefighter 1, the national entry-level for professional departments.
 This course includes both classroom and practical experience and culminates in a full day at the Washington State Fire Academy facility at North Bend.

-After the completion of initial training, the recruit will train with their station for two to three hours each week on Tuesday evenings to maintain and refine their skills.
-All initial and ongoing training costs for volunteers are covered by the Fire District.
+After completing initial training, volunteers train with their station for two to three hours every Tuesday evening to maintain and refine their skills.
+The department covers all initial and ongoing training costs for volunteers.

 Emergency Medical and Special Rescue Training

-Volunteers must also become an Emergency Medical Technician within a year of being certified as a firefighter (training costs covered by the District).
-Volunteers wishing to join the Technical Rescue Division (to include Marine and High Angle Rescue) may do so after being accepted as a firefighting member of the department and by passing their medical training.
+Volunteers must also become an Emergency Medical Technician (EMT) within a year of being certified as a firefighter (training costs covered by the District).
+Volunteers who want to join our Marine Rescue and Rope Rescue teams may do so after completing Firefighter 1 and EMT certifications.

 - Volunteers are eligible for a stipend reimbursement program for attending and responding to emergencies.